Real-life assessments to evaluate prevention, detection and response capabilities

 - A supply chain compromise

-- Data exfiltration by a malicious insider
+- Data exfiltration by an employee or contractor

 - A spear phishing campaign to harvest credentials